A Brief Overview of the Planning Board and ZBA Application Process

 Stage 3 – Going before the Board:

 Once the public hearing has been opened, the Board has a set time to vote on an application (for example, the ZBA has 90 days to decide on a Special Permit application, or 100 days to decide on a Variance.).
 This time limit can be extended if the applicant agrees, and they almost always do.
-During the meetings the Boards will hear a presentation from the applicant or other experts, ask questions, take comments from the public, both written and oral, (sometimes not required but the Board will invite public comment anyway), and may close the hearing or continue until a later date.
+During the meetings the Boards will hear a presentation from the applicant or other experts, ask questions, take comments from the public, both written and oral, (sometimes not required, but the Boards will usually invite public comment anyway), and may close the hearing or continue until a later date.
 Occasionally matters are simple enough to vote on that first night, but most are not.

 An important note to make is what powers the Boards have, and just as importantly, what powers the Boards do not have.
 If an application is in front of the ZBA and they need approval from the Planning Board for a small part of that (say a landscaping waiver for example), the ZBA cannot grant that waiver.
 Along those lines, if a project is allowed by-right, the Planning Board has limited jurisdiction in the power it has.
 The Board may be able to shape that project, but it may not be able to outright deny a by-right project.
 Conversely, a Board may not be able to grant a Special Permit (or what-have-you) no matter how great a project is due to the underlying bylaws.